Best Clay vs Instantly Alternatives to Apollo.io for AI SDR Outbound 2026

 | Clay + Instantly | $232/month ($204.60/month annual) | Full enrichment + deliverability stack | Higher cost, two-tool complexity |

 For a 3-person agency running 5,000 prospects/month across multiple client campaigns, the math changes.
-Apollo Professional remains $99/month (account-total, not per-seat for the sequencer).
+Apollo Professional remains $99/seat/month on monthly billing or $79/seat/month annually.
 Clay Growth ($495/month for 6,000 data credits) + Instantly Hypergrowth ($97/month for 25,000 contacts) = $592/month total.
 That's 6x Apollo's cost, justified only if enrichment depth and deliverability precision are driving measurable conversion lifts.

 Which Alternative Fits Your Exit Reason?